BZoennchen/Pages/_posts/2022-12-10-disrupting-education.md

 It reminds me of these overcarrying *AIs* from science fiction movies that will gently eradicate all life to make everything safe and secure.
 Or of the dystopian novel *Breave New World* by *Aldous Huxley*, where everyone is seduced into happyness.

-## Part II: The Affect on Education
+## Part II: The Effect on Education

 For a long time, we assumed that automation was the enemy of simple manual labor.
 But robotics advances slower than the more sophisticated information processing technique, e.g., machine learning.